 - Taxing precious metals is harmful to citizens attempting to protect their assets.
 Purchasers of precious metals aren’t fat-cat investors.
 Most who buy precious metals do so in small increments as a way of saving money.
 Precious metals investors are purchasing precious metals as a way to preserve their wealth against the damages of inflation.
 Inflation harms the poorest among us-including pensioners, Virginians on fixed incomes, wage-earners, savers, and more.

-The Sound Money Defense League, a non-partisan, national public policy group working to restore sound money at the state and federal level and publisher of the Sound Money Index.
+The Sound Money Defense League is a non-partisan, national public policy group working to restore sound money at the state and federal level and publisher of the Sound Money Index.
 Money Metals Exchange is a national precious metals investment company and news service with more than 500,000 readers and 350,000 customers.
-It also operates Money Metals Depository for vaulting of gold and silver and Money Metals Capital Group, a collateral lending institution.
+It also operates the Money Metals Depository for the vaulting of gold and silver and Money Metals Capital Group, a collateral lending institution.